pgdogdev/docs/docs/features/sharding/unique-ids.md

 This guarantees that these columns contain unique and monotonically increasing integers.

-If your database is sharded however, using sequences will create identical IDs for different rows on different shards.
+If your database is sharded, however, using sequences will create identical IDs for different rows on different shards.
 To address this, PgDog can generate unique 64-bit signed identifiers internally, based on the system clock.

 ## How it works

 The unique ID algorithm implemented by PgDog is based on three inputs:

 - Current system time in milliseconds
-- Unique identifier for the PgDog node (e.g. `hostname`)
+- Unique identifier for the PgDog node (e.g., `hostname`)
 - An internal sequence

 The unique node identifier ensures that two different instances of PgDog can't produce the same ID at the same time.
 Additionally, the internal sequence allows for submillisecond ID creation in very busy deployments.